Search

 • Acts Out to Get Attention.
 The partner with love addiction is still holding tight to a fantasy that their partner is perfect or is “going to change.”
 This belief can be true despite the avoidant partner distancing themself further.

 • Partner Returns for Connection.
 Eventually, the partner with love addiction may recognize their partner’s bad behavior.
-But because they feel shame about their own behavior, may apologize and return to the fantasy that everything will work out.
+But because they feel shame about their own behavior, they may apologize and return to the fantasy that everything will work out.

 • Cycle Repeats.
-If the partner with love addiction ends the relationship, it’s not uncommon for the avoidant partner do a complete 180 and fight to get the relationship back.
+If the partner with love addiction ends the relationship, it’s not uncommon for the avoidant partner to do a complete 180 and fight to get the relationship back.

 How to Break the Pattern of Love Addiction